 - industrialization of developments: testing tools, deliveries, versioning, etc.

-- optimisation of costs and deadlines:
+- optimization of costs and deadlines:

 - the maximum reuse of the existing code: business and graphical